© Crown copyright 2016

 1.2 Economic Overview

-Singapore is a small and open economy, and the 36th largest globally (above Hong Kong).
-Its GDP per capita of over US$55,000 is higher than many OECD countries, including the UK.
-The city-state has one of the highest population densities in the world with 5.4 million people in an area not much larger than the Isle of Man.
+Singapore is a small and open economy, on par with Hong Kong.
+It is one of Asia’s wealthiest economies with GDP per capita over US$53,000.
+The city-state has one of the highest population densities in the world with 5.6 million people in an area not much larger than the Isle of Man.
+One-third of the population are foreign workers and residents.

 Economic activity is spread across diverse sectors.
 Manufacturing maintains a significant one-fifth share of the economy, dominated by electronics, biomedical manufacturing, engineering and chemicals.
 It is the world’s 3rd largest oil refining centre.
 Singapore serves as a major regional hub for shipping, air transport, logistics and financial services.